 Deceptive Advertising in Product Labels – How Big of a Problem?

-Deceptive advertising in product labels is not just something will be go away by itself.
-The lies and deception crosses most industries and markets, has been going on for years and shows sign of only getting worse.
+Deceptive advertising in product labels is not just something will go away by itself.
+The lies and deception cross most industries and markets, has been going on for years and shows sign of only getting worse.

-Americans yearly spend over $5 billon on herbal supplements without really knowing what is in the bottle.
+Americans yearly spend over $5 billion on herbal supplements without really knowing what is in the bottle.
 Why?

 The FDA does not fully authorize or regulate what goes in them, it mostly can only make suggestions. source

 How long has Deceptive Advertising in Product Labels Been Going On?

 To give you some history, here is a listing of headlines on the deceptive labeling issue going back a few years.
 These are only a few of the headlines which occur with frightening frequency.